 also features prominently at the festival.
 Local ethnic organizations come together

-to provide food for the festival, from Asian and Filipino specialties to Jamaican
+to provide food ranging from Asian and Filipino specialties to Jamaican

 and soul food.